google/j2cl/transpiler/javatests/com/google/j2cl/transpiler/readable/README.md

     boxing operations and it's resulting in Closure seeing us try to collapse ?number->number and ?boolean->boolean.
 - Fix "inconsistent return type" error with checktypes in "LambdaNestingInAnonymousClasses"
+- Investigate if label names (from LabeledStatements) are allowed to collide with other identifiers.

 ## Tracking Closure warning issues
 - https://b.corp.google.com/hotlists/269212